 Surgery for salivary gland cancer

-If the cancer affects a submandibular gland or sublingual gland, the gland will be removed, along with some surrounding tissue.
+If the cancer affects a gland under the lower jaw (submandibular gland) or under the tongue (sublingual gland), the gland will be removed, along with some surrounding tissue.
 Nerves controlling the tongue and lower part of the face may be damaged, causing some loss of function.
-If the cancer is in a minor salivary gland, it may be removed with endoscopic surgery.

 View the Cancer Council NSW editorial policy.